Sailor Who Kissed Woman in Iconic Times Square V-J Day Photo Dies at 95

 Mendonsa planted a kiss on Friedman, whom he had never met.

-The photo by Alfred Eisenstaedt was first published in LIFE magazine and became one of the most famous photographs of the 20th century.
-It’s called “V-J Day in Times Square,” but is known to most as “The Kiss.”
+The photo by Alfred Eisenstaedt was first published in Life magazine and is called “V-J Day in Times Square,” but is known to most as “The Kiss.”
+It became one of the most famous photographs of the 20th century, and is a popular image used on posters.

 Several people later claimed to be the kissing couple.
 It was years before Mendonsa and Friedman were confirmed to be the couple.

 Mendonsa served on a destroyer during the war and was on leave when the end of the war was announced.

-He has said Friedman reminded him of nurses on a hospital ship that he saw care for wounded sailors.
+When he was honored at the Rhode Island State House in 2015, Mendonsa spoke about the kiss.
+He said Friedman reminded him of nurses on a hospital ship that he saw care for wounded sailors.

+“I saw what those nurses did that day and now back in Times Square the war ends, a few drinks, so I grabbed the nurse,” Mendonsa said, WPRI-TV reported .

 Mendonsa died two days before his 96th birthday.
 The family has not yet made funeral arrangements.